 Division 1 can be problematic in a lot of these areas as it requires all expected loadings to be considered; but, for the most part, only provides methods for pressure and vacuum (it does not include methods for external loads) and does not mandate a UDS or specific load case combinations.
 It is critical to account for all loadings, even for a Division 1 vessel.

-Avoid Mishaps With Proper Material Selection
+Proper Material Selection

 Choosing the right pressure vessel material is quite literally the foundation of a properly functioning pressure vessel.
 It is essential for the design engineer to choose the correct material for not only the functionality of the vessel but also for the safety of those using the vessel.